yevshev/svm/sbpf/doc/bytecode.md

 Call instructions (`call` and `callx` but not `syscall`) do:
 - Save the registers `r6`, `r7`, `r8`, `r9`, the frame pointer `r10` and the `pc` (pointing at the next instruction)
 - If < v1: Add one stack frame size to the frame pointer `r10`
-- If ≥ v1: Move the stack pointer `r11` into the frame pointer `r10`

 The `exit` (a.k.a. return) instruction does:
 - Restore the registers `r6`, `r7`, `r8`, `r9`, the frame pointer `r10` and the `pc`